-All material ASX announcements are cleared with Directors before release.
+Material ASX announcements are cleared with Directors before release.
 Copies of all market announcements are made available to them promptly after release.

-Copies of all new and substantive investor or analyst presentations are released to the ASX Market Announcements Platform ahead of the presentation.
+Copies of new and substantive investor or analyst presentations are released to the ASX Market Announcements Platform ahead of the presentation.

-Principle 6 Respect the rights of securityholders
+Respect the rights of securityholders